beling/book-pl/src/ch18-03-pattern-syntax.md

 There is no way to express the `if x < 5` condition within a pattern, so the match guard gives us the ability to express this logic.

-In Listing 18-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
+In listing 18-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
 Recall that a new variable was created inside the pattern in the `match` expression instead of using the variable outside the `match`.
 That new variable meant we couldn’t test against the value of the outer variable.
 Listing 18-27 shows how we can use a match guard to fix this problem.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-27/src/main.rs}}